roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  Karen continued, "I am failing that class, me and numbers don't really go well together."
 She paused before continuing, "You look really different all dressed up, I kind of thought of you more as a..."

  Karen contemplated the right word choice when I stepped in and said, "Geek?"
-Report_Story #2